grafana/grafana-operator/documentation/api.md

         <td><b><a href="#grafanaspecdeploymentextravolumesindexephemeral">ephemeral</a></b></td>
         <td>object</td>
         <td>
-          Ephemeral represents a volume that is handled by a cluster storage driver (Alpha feature).
+          Ephemeral represents a volume that is handled by a cluster storage driver.
 The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts, and deleted when the pod is removed.
  Use this if: a) the volume is only needed while the pod runs, b) features of normal volumes like restoring from snapshot or capacity    tracking are needed, c) the storage driver is specified through a storage class, and d) the storage driver supports dynamic volume provisioning through    a PersistentVolumeClaim (see EphemeralVolumeSource for more    information on the connection between this volume type    and PersistentVolumeClaim).
  Use PersistentVolumeClaim or one of the vendor-specific APIs for volumes that persist for longer than the lifecycle of an individual pod.
  Use CSI for light-weight local ephemeral volumes if the CSI driver is meant to be used that way - see the documentation of the driver for more information.
- A pod can use both types of ephemeral volumes and persistent volumes at the same time.<br/>
+ A pod can use both types of ephemeral volumes and persistent volumes at the same time.
+ This is a beta feature and only available when the GenericEphemeralVolume feature gate is enabled.<br/>
         </td>
         <td>false</td>
       </tr><tr>